Mg To Ml Conversion Calculator

 Q1: Can I use a simple mg to ml converter for all substances?

-A1: No. Simple converters assume a density of 1 g/ml, which is only accurate for water or substances with similar densities.
+A1: No. Even so, simple converters assume a density of 1 g/ml, which is only accurate for water or substances with similar densities.
 For other substances, you must consider the substance's density for an accurate conversion.

 Q2: Where can I find the density of different substances?